ONLYOFFICE-QA/testing-api.onlyoffice.com/README.md

 ### CommunityServer

 1. Run locally.

-    ```bash
-      rspec spec/testing-api.onlyoffice.com/community_server/documentation_links_spec.rb
-    ```

-    It will fail if some new methods was added to list of API Methods
+It *will fail* if some new methods was added to list of API Methods.

+    `rspec spec/testing-api.onlyoffice.com/community_server/documentation_links_spec.rb`

 2. Manually edit to correctly add new methods to list of API Methods